agalli93/UDP-TCP-Pilots/README.md

 while true:

-* receive data from xPLane
+* receive data from xPlane
 * timestamp it
 * convert the input data
 * if record: write the data to file
-* if write to TCP: send over TCP
+* if write to TCP: send over TCP to PILOTS

 #Future Work: